omgnetwork/elixir-omg/docs/branching.md

 ### 1 - Single production deployment, ongoing development

+This is the active scenario most of the time.

 Branches and environments:
 - `master` is automatically deployed to **development** environment
 - `v0.1` is automatically deployed to **staging-v0-1** environment